RyanCPeters/Fall_2017/css_342/LLists_assig5/ReadMe.md

 For the purpose of this assignment, the Object can simply be a pointer to an integer, so that you can easily display and verify your results, but in theory, you could plug in *any* object. ie., use void *ptr;

-In addition, you should implement the following member functions:

-* Add a print member function.
-	* This should display all the values in the linked list, test the class by starting with an empty list, add some elements and print the resulting list.

 #### Reverse
 Add a member function that rearranges the nodes so that their order is reversed.
 Test byprinting the list before and after it is reversed.